Simplex Algorithm is a well-known optimization technique in Linear Programming.

 Code Implementation of Simplex Algorithm

-For the above just plug in the required values and you will get a detailed step by step solution of your LPP by simplex algorithm.
+For the above just plug in the required values and you will get a detailed step by step solution of your LPP by the simplex algorithm.